-In this interview, Dr. Lee, Clinical Assistant Professor at NYU and expert Breast Imager, takes us through the ins and outs of understanding mammogram callback reasons, how the process works, and what we as women should be asking our physicians.
+To better understand mammogram callback reasons, we sat down with Dr. Cindy Lee, Clinical Assistant Professor at NYU and expert Breast Imager for Docpanel.
+She takes us through the ins and outs of understanding how the breast screening process works and what we as women should be asking our physicians.

 To explore what a mammogram callback means, why it matters, and how often callbacks result in a cancer diagnosis - visit part one of our Mammogram Callbacks Series.

 [DocPanel] What are the most common mammogram callback reasons?

 [Dr. Lee] One of the most common reasons women are called back is because we need additional images to clarify if a finding is real.

 Most of the callbacks are due to overlapping breast tissues.
 Let me explain that a little more.
 A breast is a 3 dimensional structure.
 But, when we do a mammogram, we’re producing a mostly 2 dimensional image - either top to bottom, or side to side.
 When we take a picture like that, breast tissue can sometimes overlap on top of each other.
 When this happens, it shows up on the X-ray images and can look like there’s something scary or suspicious when really, it’s just normal tissue.
 And we can’t know for certain until we bring the patient back in for extra pictures.
 By changing the angle and increasing the compression, we can get a more clear image.